KVessey/AdvancedWaterControlWebApp/README.md

 Have a bug or an issue with this template?
 [Open a new issue](https://github.com/KVessey/AdvancedWaterControlWebApp/issues) here on GitHub

-## About

-Start Bootstrap is an open source library of free Bootstrap templates and themes.
-All of the free templates and themes on Start Bootstrap are released under the MIT license, which means you can use them for any purpose, even for commercial projects.

 ## Future Work For AWCWA
 - [ ] Create User Login page
-- [ ] Add multiple plants to single Pi device
+- [x] Add multiple plants to single Pi device
+- [ ] Configure cron job to automatically boot web server upon device startup

 ## References
 * https://dzone.com/articles/flask-101-adding-a-database